30. Eurasian Eagle-Owl

 Image source Antarctic Program

 Giant petrels have wingspans up to 2 meters and are known to kill larger birds, like albatross, by drowning or battering them before tucking in.
 They also hunt fish, squid and krill.
-Besides hunting, they are happy to scavenge around whale and seal carcases.
+Besides hunting, they are happy to scavenge around whale and seal carcasses.

 19. Western Diamondback Rattlesnake